 How many hours of sleep do we need per night?

-The National Sleep Foundation guidelines recommends 7–9 h of sleep per night for healthy adults of 26–64 years old.
-Elderly need only 7–8 h of sleep per night.
+The National Sleep Foundation recommends 7–9 hours of sleep per night for healthy adults of 26–64 years old.
+Seniors need only 7–8 hours of sleep per night.

-Adults who sleep less than 6 h a night and elderly with fewer than 5 h of sleep have insufficient sleep.
+Adults who sleep less than 6 hours and elderly people who sleep less than 5 hours of sleep per night have insufficient sleep.

-Scientists found that people who sleep 7–8 h per night have optimal levels of vitamin C, along with other antioxidant compounds.
-On the contrary, people who sleep fewer than 4 h per night have significantly lower levels of vitamin C!
+Scientists found that people who sleep 7–8 hours per night have optimal levels of vitamin C. On the contrary, people who sleep less than 4 hours per night have significantly lower levels of vitamin C!

-Vitamin C deficiency has been associated with increased risk of moderate to severe insomnia symptoms!
+Actually, vitamin C deficiency has been associated with increased risk of moderate to severe insomnia symptoms!
 Common causes of insomnia are also depression, anxiety disorders, and psychosocial stress.
 These are associated with oxidative damage.
-Vitamin C which has powerful antioxidant properties is necessary for fighting oxidative stress.
-Therefore, vitamin C is good against psychological causes of insomnia!
+High dosages of vitamin C are necessary for fighting oxidative stress.

 For instance, vitamin C can help people with depression sleep better, as it’s necessary for the production of dopamine and serotonin.
-These compounds play a key role in good mood.
-So, chronic vitamin C deficiency may lead to bad mood and depression, which are common causes of poor sleep!
-Moreover, vitamin D is good for depression.
+These compounds support good mood.

 Vitamin C may reduce side effects of insomnia

-Furthermore, chronic low-quality sleep can impair memory!
+Furthermore, chronic poor sleep can impair memory!
 But, high doses of vitamin C can prevent spatial memory impairment, improving antioxidant defense mechanisms of the hippocampus.

 The recommended daily intake of vitamin C is 75 mg for women and 90 mg for men.
-Smokers, pregnant or lactating women need higher doses, though.
+Smokers, pregnant and lactating women, people with diabetes, people who want to lose weight, and athletes need higher doses, though.